danielleklaasen/dashboard/README.md

 #### BrowserSync

-You get a URL in the terminal, use it to open to your project from different browsers / devices.
+After running gulp watch you'll get a URL in the terminal, use it to open to your project from different browsers / devices.
 The screens will all be synchronised.

 #### Deployment